mathigon/textbooks/probability/content.md

 mechanics](gloss:quantum).
 During the last century, physicists like [Max Planck](bio:planck) and [Paul Dirac](bio:dirac) discovered that fundamental particles have a mind-blowing property: they can be in multiple different places _at the same time_.
-They don't have a fixed position, but instead a probability distribution (or wave function) which tells us how likely it is we are going to find them at a particular position.
+They don’t have a fixed position, but instead a probability distribution (or wave function) which tells us how likely it is we are going to find them at a particular position.